How to become a social media manager

 If you are a freelancer, it’s a good idea to establish yourself as a social media expert.
 You can start writing a blog, create a Page or a group on Facebook, launch a business profile on Instagram, or maybe even a channel on YouTube.
 Discover how the business side of social media works on your own.
 Get acquainted with Business Manager, Ads Manager, and Facebook Insights.

 What’s more, this approach requires preparing a strategy for your own social media presence.
 You will have to learn how to plan ahead and follow a content calendar.
 You will have to create content on your own, monitor what your audiences are responding to, and learn how to communicate with them online.
 To reach your potential clients, you will have to start experimenting with ads and learn how to optimize campaigns on small budgets.
-In short, you will be able to learn the social media manager’s work on your own.
+In short, you will be able to learn the social media manager’s work on your own, which will make your profile – and your resume – stand out.
+Using CV templates can also help you highlight these skills effectively in applications.

 3. Start from an internship in a social media agency